Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Adding the Higgs field

 \textit{The broken phase.} In the broken phase things are different.
 The asymptotic conditions are now $\psi_\varphi\to 0, D_A\varphi\to 0$ and $\varphi\to\text{min}$.
 That is, the Higgs field must become a covariantly constant minimum of the potential $V(\varphi)$, and its velocity must become zero.
 At first sight, this seems to still allow $\mathcal{G}^I$ to contain all asymptotically constant transformations.
 After all, a gauge transformation maps a minimum of $V(\varphi)$ to another minimum.
 However, this is wrong, for the same reason as for pure Yang-Mills theory.
 Allowing for gauge transformations which act at infinity gives rise to a nontrivial configuration space $\Tilde{Q}_\infty$ at infinity.
 After all, if we let $\varphi_\infty$ denote some covariantly constant minimum at infinity, then $\Tilde{Q}_\infty$ will consist at least of an orbit of $\varphi_\infty$ under the action of $\mathcal{G}^I$ at infinity, i.e. of the constant gauge transformations at infinity.
 But this means that the tangent space $T_{\varphi_\infty}\Tilde{Q}_\infty$ is far from being 0-dimensional.
 In fact, it has the dimension of $G$, since it is the tangent space to an orbit of the action of the constant gauge transformations, which orbit is isomorphic to $\mathfrak{g}$.
 But we cannot allow $T_{\varphi_\infty}\Tilde{Q}_\infty$ to contain nonzero vectors, since we required that the tangent vectors $\psi_\varphi\in T_\varphi\Tilde{Q}$ vanish at infinity!
-Like for pure Yang-Mills theory, the requirement that the Lagrangian be defined on the tangent bundle to configuration space forces us to put boundary conditions on the Higgs field itself, even though only the tangent vectors and curvatures appear in the Lagrangian.
+Like for pure Yang-Mills theory, the requirement that velocities vanish asymptotically makes the Higgs field non-dynamical at infinity and forces us to impose a Dirichlet boundary condition on the Higgs field itself, even though only the tangent vectors and curvatures appear in the instantaneous Lagrangian.

 Thus we are forced to require a stricter asymptotic boundary condition on the Higgs field: we need that $\varphi\to \varphi_\infty$, where $\varphi_\infty$ now denotes some \textit{fixed}, covariantly constant minimum at infinity.
 This ensures that the configuration space at infinity is zero-dimensional, consisting only of $\varphi_\infty$.
 The tangent bundle at infinity is therefore also zero-dimensional, consisting only of $\psi_{\varphi_\infty}=0$, as required for finiteness of energy.
 But clearly this stricter asymptotic boundary condition breaks gauge invariance, in the sense that it is not preserved by gauge transformations which act non-trivially at infinity.
 Only gauge transformations that are the identity at infinity preserve $\varphi_\infty\neq 0$, so we find that the groups of boundary-preserving and redundant gauge symmetries are equal up to connected components, i.e. $\mathcal{G}^I=\mathcal{G}^\infty$, where $\mathcal{G}^\infty$ denotes the group of gauge transformations that are constant at infinity (but only its identity component $\mathcal{G}^\infty_0$ is generated by the Gauss law constraint).